 (through the Licht Internship program, a year-long paid internship)

 - Legal Aid Society of New York City

 - Department of Corrections

-The ideal time for your internship experience is during the summer between your junior and senior year after choosing your academic focus.
-The Taubman Center’s Career and Employment Development consultant will assist you in finding an internship that complements your academic and career goals.
-In keeping with our high standards, we require funded internships to be at public or non-profit organizations that are involved in the formulation, implementation, or evaluation of public policy.
+The ideal time for your internship experience is during the summer between your junior and senior year.
+The Taubman Center’s career development consultant will help you find an internship that complements your academic and career goals.
+In keeping with our high standards, we require funded internships to be at public or nonprofit organizations involved in the formulation, implementation, or evaluation of public policy.

 Funding Your Internship

-All public policy concentrators are eligible to apply for up to $3,000 in internship funding to pursue a summer internship under the Happy and John Hazen White Sr. Internship program.
+All public policy concentrators are eligible to apply for up to $3,500 in internship funding to pursue a summer internship under the Happy and John Hazen White Sr. Internship program.
 The Taubman Center also administers the Governor Frank Licht '83 Internship, which funds an academic-year internship in the Rhode Island governor's policy office.